misingnoglic/misingnoglic.github.io/_posts/2017-11-20-python-for-java-programmers-p2.markdown

 # Functions

 As discussed in part 1, functions are to Python what static methods are to Java.
 The main great thing about functions is that they do not need to be attached to a specific class.
 They can be defined anywhere in your program, and then called anywhere after the definition.
-You also don't need to announce any types.
+You also don't need to announce any types of inputs or return outputs.
 Here is an example of a few functions, just to jog your memory:

 {% highlight python %}
 def add(x, y):